jfisherd/Lab-6.1-TypeScript-and-Object-Oriented-Programming/README.md

 # Lab 6.1, Advanced DOM Manipulation

 ## Description
-In this lab
+In this lab, an inventory tracker capable of managing both physical and digital products is built to reinforce understanding of OOP.
+Inheritance is explored by creating a class called Product, then extended to either a PhysicalProduct or DigitalProduct

 ## Running the program
-To view use this lab
+To view this lab
 <br>

 ## Reflection Questions